USER MANUALS

 If Amazon Bedrock is set as the LLM provider, follow these steps:

-1. Stop the Data Catalog.
+1. Stop the Data Marketplace.

 2. Edit the file <DENODO_HOME>/conf/data-catalog/log4j2.xml to set these loggers: